Azure/azure-sdk-for-java/sdk/schemaregistry/azure-data-schemaregistry-apacheavro/README.md

 ```

 ## Key concepts

 ### ObjectSerializer
 This library provides a serializer, `SchemaRegistryAvroSerializer`, that implements the `ObjectSerializer` interface.
-This allows a developer to use this serializer in any Java Azure SDKs that utilize ObjectSerializer.
+This allows a developer to use this serializer in any Java Azure SDKs that utilize `ObjectSerializer`.
 The
-SchemaRegistryAvroSerializer utilitizes a SchemaRegistryClient to construct messages using a wire format containing
+`SchemaRegistryAvroSerializer` utilitizes a `SchemaRegistryAsyncClient` to construct messages using a wire format
-schema information such as a schema ID.
+containing schema information such as a schema ID.

 This serializer requires the Apache Avro library.
 The payload types accepted by this serializer include
 [GenericRecord][generic_record] and [SpecificRecord][specific_record].